Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 We have plenty of delicious cookie recipes that are sure to hit the spot.
 Check out our gingersnap cookies and strawberry pudding cookies for two of our favorites.

-ON THE COUNTER: You can store these soft cookies in a lidded container on the counter for 2 to 3 days.
+ON THE COUNTER: You can store these soft cookies in a lidded container on the counter for two to three days.

 IN THE FREEZER: I do not suggest freezing the baked cookies, as the marshmallows will break down and not have the same texture once they have been baked.